Cultural facilities fund (minor projects)

 • Youth

 The City of Ottawa recognizes that people identify themselves in many ways.
 Terms used to self-identify are continually evolving.
-People can change their identities or the ways they want to identify over time.
 With this understanding, the Cultural funding support unit uses terms recommended by community members through various consultations.

 Application process